When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: Introduction

 Identifying the specific tasks that LLMs can perform in UAV systems is the first step toward understanding the advantages and limitations of their integration.
-To this end, we conducted a systematic literature review (SLR)~\cite{kitchenham2009systematic} and analyzed a total of 997 research papers related to LLMs and UAVs, applying a card sorting method~\cite{spencer2009cardsorting} to summarize and classify their contents.
-Based on the SLR process, we classified the UAV-LLM integration into four core stages in the UAV workflow---\textit{Information Input}, \textit{Task Planning}, \textit{Control Execution}, and \textit{Result Feedback}---each corresponding to a set of LLM-enabled tasks.
-Among these research directions, the top three most frequently studied directions are \textit{Single-UAV Task Reasoning and Planning}, \textit{Control Logic and Command Generation}, and \textit{Natural Language Command Parsing}.
-Our characterization of UAV-LLM research clarifies how LLMs are currently applied within UAV systems, which also enables us to compare academic research with industrial practices in subsequent analysis.
+Through a systematic literature review (SLR) of 997 papers related to LLMs and UAVs using card sorting~\cite{spencer2009cardsorting}, we classify nine common tasks (e.g., \textit{Natural Language Command Parsing}) in four UAV workflows (e.g., \textit{Information Input}) undertaken by LLMs in real-world UAV projects.
+The most studied directions include \textit{Single-UAV Task Reasoning and Planning}, \textit{Control Logic and Command Generation}, and \textit{Natural Language Command Parsing}.
+This clarifies how LLMs are currently applied in UAV projects, enabling us to compare researchers' work with developers' practices in subsequent analysis.